keyichen313/Reading_Notes/tool_kit.md

 - make change
 - on your computer top bar, chose File->Save (unless you set it to Auto Save already)
-- type in your local VS Code's Terminal: git status if it is red color, then you need to save it again by doing git add.; if it is green color, it is already saved successfully.
+- type in your local VS Code's Terminal: git status if it is red color, then you need to save it again by doing git add .; if it is green color, it is already saved successfully.
 - type in your local VS Code's Terminal: git add .
 (this command is adding staging area)
 - type in your local VS Code's Terminal: git commit -m 'Whatever Your Descriptive Name Here to Help You Recall your memory of What you did In VS Code'